Survey on the Evaluation of Generative Models in Music

 \section{Evaluation targets}

-The main goals of evaluating a machine learning system are \begin{inparaenum}[(i)] \item to determine if or to what degree a system works as intended and \item to (quantitatively) compare it with other systems. \end{inparaenum} These goals, however, can have many facets as an evaluation can focus on different targets. \citet{wang_controllable_2024} group evaluation targets into ``data-quality evaluation'' and ``property-controllability evaluation,'' the latter focusing on specific output properties that are implicitly or explicitly controlled. \citet{pasquier_introduction_2017} lists the following aspects of a generative system to be assessed: quality, creativity, believability, complexity, robustness, and reliability.
+The main goals of evaluating a machine learning system are \begin{inparaenum}[(i)] \item determining whether the system works as intended and to what degree and \item comparing it (quantitatively) with other systems. \end{inparaenum} These goals, however, can have many facets as an evaluation can focus on different targets. \citet{wang_controllable_2024} group evaluation targets into ``data-quality evaluation'' and ``property-controllability evaluation,'' the latter focusing on specific output properties that are implicitly or explicitly controlled. \citet{pasquier_introduction_2017} lists the following aspects of a generative system to be assessed: quality, creativity, believability, complexity, robustness, and reliability.
 In this work, we propose to group the main evaluation targets into \textit{system output} and \textit{model use} while acknowledging that there are aspects of the model itself and the process of creation that could be subject of evaluation as well.

 One of the most common assessment targets is the \textit{system output}.
-Although the quality of the output is the arguably most intuitive criterion to evaluate, there are several aspects of quality ranging from artistic quality to perceptual audio quality, as well as confounding influences that make the evaluation of output quality a potentially challenging endeavor. \note{To give an example of such confounding influences, we can easily imagine an inexperienced listener confusing the artistic quality of a piece of music with the audio quality of its rendition or the immersiveness of the recording if asked for quality.} Other dimensions of the output to be evaluated beyond quality include the diversity and originality of the output or how well certain properties of the generated output (e.g., style, rhythmic complexity, or instrumentation) match expectations.
+Although the quality of the output is the arguably most intuitive criterion to evaluate, there are several aspects of quality ranging from artistic quality to perceptual audio quality, as well as confounding influences that make the evaluation of output quality a potentially challenging endeavor.
+To give an example of such confounding influences, we can easily imagine an inexperienced listener confusing the artistic quality of a piece of music with the audio quality of its rendition or the immersiveness of the recording if asked for quality.
+Other dimensions of the output to be evaluated beyond quality include the diversity and originality of the output or how well certain properties of the generated output (e.g., style, rhythmic complexity, or instrumentation) match expectations.